What are LTDLE factors?

 Victoria worked with the MDBA to review and update the Victorian LTDLE factors and developed revised factors using the best available models and data.
 This work ensures the LTDLE factors give the best representation of water recovered in Victoria under the Basin Plan.

-An Independent Review Panel engaged by the MDBA in January 2019 to review Victoria’s LTDLE factors concluded its review in March 2019 and endorsed the method and assumptions upon which these factors are based – which includes use of Victoria’s Baseline Diversion Limit (BDL) models – as the best available at the current time.
+An Independent Review Panel engaged by the MDBA in January 2019 to review Victoria’s LTDLE factors concluded its review in March 2019 and endorsed the method and assumptions upon which these factors are based – which includes use of Victoria’s Baseline Diversion Limit (BDL) models – as the best available at the time.

 The Revision of Long term Diversion Limit Equivalent Factors for Victoria’s Basin Plan Water Recoveries report (DOCX, 364.9 KB) summarises the method, assumptions and resulting factors.